8 Best Outdoor Swimming Places in the Helsinki Region

 Swimming Stadium, located almost in Helsinki Centre is a renowned sports venue known for its traditional swimming facilities.
 As the largest outdoor swimming stadium in the country, it offers a range of pools and amenities for both recreational swimmers and professional athletes.
 The stadium’s Olympic-sized pool attracts visitors from around the world.
 With its beautiful architecture and historical significance, Swimming Stadium provides a unique and memorable experience for visitors.
 Whether it’s for training, relaxation, or watching thrilling swimming competitions, the stadium remains a popular destination for water enthusiasts and sports lovers alike.

-Since Swimming Stadium was built for Helsinki Olympics in 1952, it is not the most modern place anymore.
+Since the Swimming Stadium was built for the Helsinki Olympics in 1952, it is not the most modern place anymore.
 However, it is still in good condition.
 There are lockable lockers and traditional saunas for both males and females.
 The pools are heated.
 The area hosts also a cafe and the atmosphere is surprisingly relaxing.
 As the city-owned swimming place, a ticket costs only about 5 euros so the stadium is the best swimming place for budget visitors.
 The pool can be reached from Helsinki Centre by walking in 30 minutes.

-Swimming Stadium is open only in the summertime.
+The Swimming Stadium is open only in the summertime.

 Kumpula Open-air Pool

 Kumpula Open-Air Pool is a popular recreational spot located in the Kumpula district of Helsinki, Finland.
-It was built for Helsinki Olympics in 1952.
+It was built for the Helsinki Olympics in 1952.
 The pool offers a unique swimming experience in a natural setting, surrounded by lush greenery.

 The Kumpula Open-air Pool provides a perfect escape from the summer heat, allowing visitors to cool off and relax in a serene environment.
 The pool area also includes sunbathing areas, picnic spots, and a children’s pool, making it an ideal destination for families.
 Naturally, there are also Finnish saunas.